keyboardsamurai/antonioagudo.com/content/blog/blog-stack-hugo-github-netlify.md

 ecosystem is much more mature than what was available back then.
 Also, there are cool services, like Netlify who do an awesome job of hosting your website.

-## Customizing the hugo template
+## Customizing the Hugo template

-Of course you will want to customize the theme you picked out for your website.
-Never make the mistake of editing the theme directly from it's directory in ```/themes```.
-Instead just copy the template files to the layouts folder and make use of the [hugo file lookup mechanism](https://gohugo.io/templates/lookup-order/).
+Of course, you will want to customize the theme you picked out for your website.
+Never make the mistake of editing the theme directly from its directory in ```/themes```.
+Instead, just copy the template files to the layouts folder and make use of the [Hugo file lookup mechanism](https://gohugo.io/templates/lookup-order/).

-Just to make sure you don't accidentally modify a file inside the ```/templates``` folder it's a good idea to set read only flags on the whole directory.
+Just to make sure you don't accidentally modify a file inside the ```/themes``` folder it's a good idea to set read-only flags on the whole directory.
 Just do ```chmod -R 555 themes/theme-name```

 ### Let's Optimize

-I like to optimize my websites quite a bit before letting google index them.
-Not only will those optimized pages rank better, people will also be thankful that you didn't waste their time with endlessly loading websites.
+I like to optimize my websites for speed quite a bit, because I like to believe people will also be thankful that you didn't waste their time with endlessly loading websites.
-[Google's pagespeed tool](https://developers.google.com/speed/pagespeed/insights/) makes it really easy to cover most of he big issues that can cost you users because your website is too slow for whatever reason.
+[Google's pagespeed tool](https://developers.google.com/speed/pagespeed/insights/) makes it easy to cover most of the big issues that can cost you visitors because your website is too slow for whatever reason.

 ### Converting images to WebP
 A big chunk of load time routinely falls to image size.
 This is a low hanging fruit.
 Just use mod_pagespeed on nginx and let it take care of things, right?
 Well - not in this case.
-Hosting the site on netlify means top notch infrastructure, but no choice in servers.
+Hosting the site on Netlify means top-notch infrastructure, but no choice in servers.

-For the sake of absolutely best compression I will use webp.
+For the sake of absolutely best compression, I will use WebP.
 Why?
 Well for one, because it's freakishly small file format.
-But also, because it makes google happy.
-So on a mac you can just use ```brew install cwebp``` on linux you do ```apt-get install cwebp``` to install the handy converter utility and then you navigate to your hugo site root, make sure all files are backed up or better yet, checked into git - just in case disaster strikes.
+But also, because it makes Google happy.
+So on a Mac you can use ```brew install cwebp``` on Linux you do ```apt-get install cwebp``` to install the handy converter utility and then you navigate to your Hugo site root, make sure all files are backed up or better yet, checked into git - just in case disaster strikes.

 Now you can run a recursive conversion task on all PNG or JPG images and turn them into WebP images with a default